By increasing customer retention, you can dramatically increase your organization's revenue. So, how exactly can you retain loyal customers?

 Customer retention is the key to business growth.
 It's not enough to simply attract leads with compelling content or to close new customers with a great deal.

-To stand out in increasingly competitive verticals, businesses need to retain customers by helping them be successful and by delighting them so they keep returning to conduct more business with you, refer their friends, and ultimately, become brand evangelists.
+To stand out in increasingly competitive verticals, businesses need to retain customers by helping them succeed and by delighting them so they keep returning.
+Soon, you'll conduct more business, gather referrals, and ultimately develop brand evangelists.

 Editor's note: This post was originally published in October 2017 and has been updated for comprehensiveness.